dustinpfister/blog_posts/_posts/canvas-example-space-shooter.md

 layout: post
 categories: canvas
 id: 527
-updated: 2020-07-23 14:24:02
+updated: 2020-07-23 14:26:52
-version: 1.32
+version: 1.33
 ---

-So this post might be the first of several [canvas examples](/2020/03/23/canvas-example/), this one will be on a basic space shooter game for starters.
+So this post might be the first of several [canvas examples](/2020/03/23/canvas-example/), this one will be on a [basic space shooter](https://medium.com/jared-mills/creating-a-simple-space-shooter-game-for-the-browser-401f8adde1ad) game for starters.
 That is just a simple little game that involves a player ship that moves around and shoots at other player ships.
 Nothing to interesting maybe, but hey you have to start somewhere.

 So then this is a project that I threw together in just a few hours, so it is not really a complete game at the time of this writing at least.
 I did not get around to polishing every little thing about it, but if this post gets enough traction maybe aI will get around to working on this one a little more.
 Still I had some fun with this one, and I might get around to putting more time into the project at some point in the future if this new collection of posts gets some traction.